fbe-work/rvt_void_exchange/02/in_action.md

 their comments parameter, so they are easy to find in a schedule.

 #### existing
-Most of the voids in the above scrpt runs are existing voids with no external changes, so they are very quick to process.
+Most of the voids in the above script runs are existing voids with no external changes, so they are very quick to process.
 Their regular output looks like this:
 ```